More than half of aluminium in LME warehouses produced in Russia

-LONDON, April 11 (Reuters) - The share of Russian aluminium stocks in warehouses registered with the London Metal Exchange (LME) climbed to 53% of the total in March from 46% in February and 41% in January, data on the exchange's website showed on Tuesday.
+LONDON, April 11 (Reuters) - The share of Russian aluminium stocks in warehouses registered with the London Metal Exchange (LME) climbed to 53% of the total in March, or 220,575 tonnes, from 41% in January, data on the exchange's website showed on Tuesday.

+The data suggests that consumers in industries ranging from transport to construction and packaging continue to shun Russian metal.

 It, however, suspended the inflow of Russian metal into its U.S. registered warehouses from late February after the United States announced import tariffs on Russian metal.

-U.S. import tariffs have further complicated the use of Russian aluminium produced by Rusal 0486.HK, the world's largest producer outside China.
+These U.S. import tariffs have further complicated the use of Russian aluminium produced by Rusal 0486.HK, which already had some self-sanctioning consumers.

+Commodity trader Glencore GLEN.L, which has a multi-year contract with Rusal, deposited tens of thousands of tonnes of Russian aluminium in LME-registered warehouses in Asia in recent months, sources with knowledge of the matter have told Reuters.

+Glencore said in February that "there is nothing abnormal" about these deliveries and that its contract with Rusal would expire in the second half of 2024.

 ((polina.devitt@thomsonreuters.com))